 Yes, if the program began before 1996, you may report only the year if month and/or day of the month are not easily accessible.

-FTE (full time equivalent) should be determined primarily by specific requirements of the program.
-Whatever the program considers full time (whether it is 35 hours per week or 80 hours per week) should be considered an FTE.
-For question 7, where programs are asked to identify FTEs at each training site, the total number of FTEs is allocated out over all training sites the trainee receives training at.
-For example, if 15 full time trainees each rotate to three training sites over the year, then each training site would be allocated 5 FTEs for those trainees.
+FTEs (full-time equivalent) should be determined primarily by the specific requirements of the program, and should be consistent with the education institution’s definition of a full time student.
+For question 7, where programs are asked to identify FTEs at each training site, the total number of FTEs is allocated out over all training sites where the trainee receives training.
+For example, if 15 students or residents in full-time clinical training for the whole year each rotate to three training sites over the year, then each training site would be allocated 5 FTEs for those trainees.
+If six trainees spend one month (1 FTE/12 month = .0833 per month) at the same training site, that site would be allocated .5 FTEs (.0833 x 6 FTEs).
 Summing up all of the FTEs at each training site in a program should give the total number of FTEs in that training program.

 ALL FTES IN A PROGRAM SHOULD BE ACCOUNTED FOR IN QUESTION 7.
 If the program is only partially clinical, then the non-clinical training FTEs should be aggregated and documented in 7a.